Joan Tower: Life and career

-In 1985, a year after leaving the Da Capo Players, Tower accepted a position at the St. Louis Symphony Orchestra where she was a composer-in-residence until 1988.

-Tower became the first woman recipient of the Grawemeyer Award for Music in 1990 for her composition Silver Ladders.
-In 1993, under commission from the Milwaukee Ballet, Tower composed Stepping Stones, a selection from which she would go on to conduct at the White House.
-Other compositions from the 1990s include the third Fanfare for the Uncommon Woman, several piano concertos (notably 1996's Rapids (Piano Concerto no. 2) and Tambor (1998) written for the Pittsburgh Symphony Orchestra.
-In 1999 Tower accepted a position as composer-in-residence with the Orchestra of St. Luke's and in 1998 she won the Delaware Symphony's prestigious Alfred I. DuPont Award for Distinguished American Composer.
+Tower became the first woman recipient of the Grawemeyer Award for Music in 1990 for Silver Ladders.
+In 1993, on a commission from the Milwaukee Ballet, Tower composed Stepping Stones, and she conducted sections from it at the White House.
+Other compositions from the 1990s include the third Fanfare for the Uncommon Woman, several piano concertos (notably 1996's Rapids (Piano Concerto no. 2) and Tambor (1998), written for the Pittsburgh Symphony Orchestra.
+In 1999 Tower accepted a position as composer-in-residence with the Orchestra of St. Luke's and in 1998 she won the Delaware Symphony's Alfred I. DuPont Award for Distinguished American Composer.

 In 2002 Tower won the Annual Composer's Award from the Lancaster Symphony.
-During the 2003–2004 season two new works were debuted, DNA, a percussion quintet commissioned for Frank Epstein, and Incandescent.
+During the 2003–04 season two new works were debuted, DNA, a percussion quintet commissioned for Frank Epstein, and Incandescent.
 In 2004 the Nashville Symphony's recording of Tambor, Made in America, and her Concerto for Orchestra earned a Grammy nomination.
 In 2004 Carnegie Hall's "Making Music" series featured a retrospective of Tower's body of work, performed by artists including the Tokyo String Quartet and pianists Melvin Chen and Ursula Oppens.
 In 2005 Tower became the first composer commissioned for the "Ford Made in America" program, the only project of its kind to involve smaller-budget orchestras as commissioning agents of new work by major composers, in which her 15-minute Made in America was performed in every state of the union during the 2005–2007 season.
-In 2008, Tower's Made in America and the recording of it by the Nashville Symphony conducted by Leonard Slatkin won three Grammy Awards: in the categories Best Orchestral Performance, Best Classical Album and Best Classical Contemporary Composition.
+In 2008, Made in America and its recording by the Nashville Symphony conducted by Leonard Slatkin won three Grammy Awards: Best Orchestral Performance, Best Classical Album, and Best Classical Contemporary Composition.

+Alongside those listed above, her work has been performed by many of the world's leading orchestras and chamber ensembles, including The Orchestra Now, the New York Philharmonic, the Boston Symphony Orchestra, Seraph Brass, and the American Brass Quintet.

-She is currently the Asher B. Edelman Professor of Music at Bard College in Annandale-on-Hudson, New York, as well as a member of the American Academy of Arts and Letters.
+Tower is the Asher B. Edelman Professor of Music at Bard College in Annandale-on-Hudson, New York, and a member of the American Academy of Arts and Letters.
 She also serves on the Artistic Advisory panel of the BMI Foundation.